 Dreaming of a trip to Alaska?
-Need to see Alaska on a budget?
-This is for you!
-I lived in Alaska for 7 years in different parts of the state and worked in tourism, still visit regularly and I am here to help you make it happen!
+But worried about how to visit Alaska on a budget?
+This article is for you!
+I lived in Alaska for years and still spend lots of time there every year visiting friends and working as a tour director.

 Why is Alaska so expensive?

 Before we dive in, it’s helpful to consider why Alaska is so expensive.
 A few reasons are

 Remote location – the more remote you are the more expensive things will be.
 In bigger towns, food and fuel are not as expensive as they are in rural communities where everything has to travel in by air.
 Even in larger cities, everything arrives from a long highway trip, long boat trip, or airplane

 People have to make their whole year’s income in a short time – this is particularly true of lodging and tour operators that only operate in summer (which is most of them).
 This means you have to earn your whole income for the year in just a few months!

 Alaska is in high demand – like any popular destination, prices are high for anything with limited space (rental cars, lodging, tours)

 But don’t despair.
 You can absolutely visit Alaska on a budget.
 The rest of this article will show you exactly how to do that.